Frequently Asked Questions

 Once a history is received by the project, the interviewee's name is removed and the history is assigned a number.
 Bound volumes that are accessed by outside parties do not include the names of those interviewed.
 This restriction is in place until the year 2040, after which names will be reattached to the histories.
 In the meantime, when these documents are quoted, names within the text and identifying places are edited out.

-We do not accept anonymous submissions- each history must have a name and a signed waiver giving the project permission to use the history as we wish down the line.
-This is to ensure authenticity- our collection is made up of real LDS women and their voices will be preserved.
+We do not accept anonymous submissions.
+Each history must have a name and a signed waiver giving the project permission to use the history as we wish down the line.
+This is to ensure authenticity.
+Our collection preserves the voices of real Mormon women.

 Can I access the collection online?